modelica/ModelicaSpecification/styleguide.md

 this may be rewritten using _The_ inserted before the inline code to avoid a lower case letter at the beginning of the sentence:

 > The `import`-clauses are not inherited.

+### Wrap punctuations around some abbreviations

+Always use comma (or colon if the following text starts on new line) _after_ "e.g." and "i.e."; and use comma or some other punctuation such as "(", "--", or "." before them.
+This also avoids the need to guard the space after the dot.